 - Questions asked in the group chats with no personal mentions, or by e-mail, are no emergency, and can be answered later.

-- Work with the time zone overlaps to make sure there’s an intersection in the daily schedules for everyone.
+- Consider the time zones to make sure there is an intersection in the daily schedules for everyone.

 Socialize in and out of the work context:

 - Set up the channels in messengers serving the not-related-to-work stuff: jokes, news, etc.

 - Encourage people to attend relevant webinars together, so they will share more topics to discuss outside working hours

 - Consider having a Hackathon once in a while

 - Use the art of small talk at the start of the meetings with your team to warm up